-Resource-saving revitalization in the old town of Mainz
+Resource-saving revitalisation in the old town of Mainz

 A facade cladding with Rieder formparts made it possible to preserve the original building structure of a dilapidated town house while simultaneously implementing the progressive design concept by the architects at Faerber.
 The durability of the Rieder facades significantly contributes to a reduction of the ecological footprint.

-Faerber architects renovated one of the many vacant buildings in the town center of Mainz with care, attention and sensitivity, thus demonstrating how buildings can be revitalized while saving resources at the same time.
+Faerber architects renovated one of the many vacant buildings in the town centre of Mainz with care, attention and sensitivity, thus demonstrating how buildings can be revitalised while saving resources at the same time.
 The building’s ground and first floors are now used as retail space.
 The dental practice on the second floor benefits from excellent interior lighting thanks to its internal patio.

 Integrated with an open mind

 The modernised facade with shaped concrete elements adds values to the building in a variety of ways.
 The formparts in the colour sahara by the Austrian facade specialist Rieder harmoniously blend into the area’s 1950s architectural language.
 “The new facade’s material stands in contrasts with the somewhat shabby neighbourhood and thus poses a challenge for it to keep up in terms of its architectural design.
 The exposed precast concrete elements and the copper elements in turn establish a connection to the high-quality building fabric of the old town”, says architect Fabian Faerber, explaining the reasons for using the glassfibre reinforced concrete elements.